max804186/max804186/README.md

-I'm studying Data Analytics at QUT
+I'm currently studying Data Analytics at Queensland University of Technology in Australia.
-My background is in linguistics, culture and history.
+My interests are in language, cognition, history and culture.
-I'm looking forward to applying a DA approach to these areas.
+I'm looking forward to applying data analytics to these areas.